 The Legal 500: Litigation 2nd Edition Country Comparative Guide has just been launched.

 Ferbrache & Farrell, which is ranked in The Legal 500, is an exclusive contributor to the guide.
-This country-specific Q&A, authored by partner and head of Dispute Resolution Martin Jones, partner Adam Cole & associate Alison Antill, provides an overview of Litigation that may occur in Guernsey.
+This country-specific Q&A, authored by partner and head of Dispute Resolution Martin Jones & associate Alison Antill, provides an overview of Litigation that may occur in Guernsey.

 Below are the first five questions; download the full Q&A PDF here →

 1. What are the main methods of resolving commercial disputes in your jurisdiction?

 The main methods of resolving commercial disputes in Guernsey are the court system or Alternative Dispute Resolution (ADR).

 The Royal Court of Guernsey (the Royal Court) is the established court for resolving all commercial disputes with a value higher than £10,000 (lower value disputes are dealt with in the Magistrates Court).
 The court process in Guernsey is adversarial in nature and the standard of proof for civil proceedings is on the balance of probabilities.